genropy/genropy_saved/docs/genro/miscellaneous/print.rst

     In this page we learn about how to make a print in a :ref:`project`.

     In GenroPy a print is handled as a *resource script* of the :ref:`tables <table>`.
-So, they can be easily personalized for every application.
+So, it can be easily personalized for every application.

     The prints can be handled through two files: